Guide to the Henry and Ida Schuman Papers, 1920-1997 and undated

 The Henry and Ida Schuman Papers consist chiefly of the card index inventory representing the history of medicine-related rare book and manuscript collection that Henry and his wife Ida Schuman assembled and managed as part of their well-known antiquarian book and manuscript business.
 The cards were very likely used to assemble the dealer catalogs published by the Schumans, whose business was first based in Detroit, then for the longer duration in New York City.
 Many of the cards document purchases and other transactions, and which institution or individual acquired the item.
 The larger card file consists of 15 boxes and is alphabetically organized by author or title.
 Smaller card files exist for mathematical works and other unidentified indexes.
-There are also several boxes of the Schumans' business and professional papers, including several folders of correspondence between the Schumans and their clients and friends, including Josiah Trent, and bills of sale for rare books and manuscripts.
+There are also several boxes of the Schumans' business and professional papers, including several folders of correspondence between the Schumans and their clients and friends, such as Josiah Trent; marked copies of the some of the Schuman's published catalogs, including their annotations about sales and other items; and bills of sale for rare books and manuscripts.
 The collection also includes papers related to the Schumans' Life of Science Library publishing series.
 Acquired as part of the History of Medicine Collections at Duke University.

 Collection is open for research.